Shah Jahan II: Personal life

 Shah Jahan II was born as Rafi ud-Daulah.
-He was the second son of Rafi-ush-Shan and a grandson of Bahadur Shah I. Shah Jahan II's exact date of birth is not known.
-He was eighteen months older than his brother Rafi ud-Darajat.
+He was the second son of Rafi-ush-Shan and a grandson of Bahadur Shah Shah Jahan II's exact date of birth is not known but he is believed to have been eighteen months older than his brother Rafi ud-Darajat.
 Whether he married or not, whether he had any child or not is also unknown.